AI vs. Generative AI: The Differences Explained

 Disadvantages of AI

-Despite its many benefits, AI also has a potential downside.
-It’s essential to consider the cons before investing in the technology.
+Despite its many benefits, AI also has several potential downsides.
+It’s essential to consider these cons before investing in the technology.
+Five potential disadvantages include the following:

 • High implementation costs: To leverage the benefits, many companies will need to invest in costly hardware and other technology.
 The expense required for implementing AI may not be feasible for smaller businesses, and it may not produce an adequate return on the investment for a substantial amount of time.